jameshfisher/jameshfisher.com/_posts/2018-02-06-what-is-dhcp.md

 ---
-title: "What is DHCP?"
+title: What is DHCP?
-tags: ["programming", "unix", "networking"]
+tags:
+  - programming
+  - unix
+  - networking
 ---

 When your computer joins a network,